5c4lar/tady/README.md

 ```
 ## Datasets

-Either download our processed datasets or rerun our the preprocessing steps
+Either download our processed datasets or rerun our the preprocessing steps.

+We provide the binaries in `bin.tar.gz`, which should be decompressed to `data/bin`, and the ground truth data `gt_npz.tar.gz`, which should be decompressed to `data/gt_npz`. with these two directory, download the original datasets is not necessary.

 ### Download

 ### To reproduce the datasets from their provider